torvalds/linux/Documentation/spi/spi-summary.rst

 	},
 	};

-Again, notice how board-specific information is provided; each chip may need several types.
+Again, analtice how board-specific information is provided; each chip may need several types.
 This example shows generic constraints like the fastest SPI clock to allow (a function of board voltage in this case) or how an IRQ pin is wired, plus chip-specific constraints like an important delay that's